 |(This image has less resolution than the print.)|

-"Eat a pig sandwich" pulses the red neon sign above the bright Coca-Cola ensign.
-The Pig Stand #1 was the first Drive-in restaurant in the world built in Dallas in 1921.
-This painting of Pig Stand 41 is on their menu.
-It's also been featured in "Reminisce Magazine", "Down Memory Lane" and on Collector CD "tins".
+The Pig Stand #1 was the first Drive-in restaurant in the world built in Dallas in 1921, and this painting is featured on their menu.
+The painting has also been featured in "Reminisce Magazine", "Down Memory Lane" and on Collector CD "tins" which demonstrates its popularity and historical significance.

 Description by the Artist